 One would assume, in this age of equal rights and feminism and all, that this would be a Discredited Trope or even a Dead Horse Trope.
 But no, the trope is alive and well.
 Apparently, the sight of women being terrorized on screen is just more... um... titillating.
 Or a good way to show just how evil your monster is by attacking poor defenseless girls.
 Also don't forget that Girls Are Really Scared of Horror Movies.
 Either that, or it's because this trope is based on reality — real-life serial killers target women much more often than men.
 Ted Bundy, Ed Kemper, Gary Ridgway, and even Jack the Ripper killed women exclusively, or nearly so.

-As a direct result of this trope, many slasher movies have a Final Girl (and one with no form of self-defense training at that), since audiences are somehow more likely to root for a young, nubile, defenseless (white) woman on the run from a psychopath who gutted her friends like fish, as opposed to a man in a similar position.
+As a direct result of this trope, many slasher movies have a Final Girl (and one with no form of self-defense training at that), since audiences are somehow more likely to root for a young, nubile, defenseless (and most often white) woman on the run from a psychopath who gutted her friends like fish, as opposed to a man in a similar position.

 If the women are abducted rather than killed, it's probably because Mars Needs Women.
 See also Distressed Damsel, Monogender Monsters, Touch of the Monster.
 Ryona is this as a fetish.
 Many of this trope's aversions come from the fact that Men Are the Expendable Gender.

 In Ranma ½, the monstrous eight-headed Yamata-no-Orochi is an enormous pervert who likes to see women's underwear, naked women, and women in general.
 It also loves eating them.
 It even has taste buds for it.
 Men?
 They just taste bitter, they piss it off, and it kills them on sight.
 This is roughly based on the myth of the Yamata-no-Orochi, which demanded maiden sacrifices.